 - Worries or anxiety

 It’s common for teens not to voice exactly how they’re feeling and not because of any malicious intent.
 In addition to watching for these symptoms, ensure you and your teen maintain comfort and openness.
 It’s counterintuitive but avoid any invasive practices.
 They can sometimes permanently damage the established trust between teens and their parents.

-Helping Teens Cope With Stress
+The Right Step Helps Teens Cope With Stress

 Parents and other adults can help teenagers even more by teaching and demonstrating healthy ways to deal with stressful situations and with stress in general.
-Help your teen by starting a conversation about discrimination and how it makes them feel.
+Help your teen by starting a conversation about their expectations and how they make them feel.
 Encouraging them to talk about these things is, in itself, a positive way to cope with stress.
 You can also use the conversations to discuss ways in which they can handle situations that cause them stress.
 It’s also important to teach your teen relaxation strategies that will serve them throughout their life.
 If you practice them together, you will both teach and model these positive strategies for them.
-Go for walks together, learn to meditate or take a yoga class together.
+Go for walks together, learn to meditate, or take a yoga class together.
 Spending time with your teen and working on stress reduction will be a positive experience for both of you.

 Stress is an inevitable component of life, and there’s no harder way to manage it than by yourself.
 Teen mental health is still a growing concern worldwide, which is why The Right Step offers a guided treatment program for teen stress.
 Contact us at 17135283709 to learn about our teen mental health treatment program so you can ensure your teen maintains a healthy relationship with their expectations and emotions.